 2 Seedless Long English cucumbers, chilled

 1 tbsp fresh lime juice (about half a lime)

 ½-1 tbsp toasted sesame seeds (white or black, but either would work fine on their own)

 1 scallion, sliced

 2 tbsp fresh cilantro, chopped (optional)

 If you have a spiralizer, use it to cut the cucumbers and carrots into long noodles.
-(My carrots weren't big enough to fit in my spiralizer, so I used a jullienne peeler instead -- if you don't have a spiralizer, a tool like this will do in a pinch, or you can slice the carrots and cucumber thinly with a knife.)
+(If your carrots aren't big enough to fit in your spiralizer, use a julienne peeler instead -- if you don't have a spiralizer, a tool like this will do in a pinch, or you can slice the carrots and cucumber thinly with a knife.)

 Place the spiralized cucumber into a strainer and toss with 1 tsp. kosher salt.
 Let the cucumber drain for 15-20 minutes to remove excess water.

 Meanwhile, in a small bowl or glass measuring cup, whisk together the vinegar, lime juice, honey, sesame oil, red pepper flakes, and sesame seeds.